 The rock pools are home to an amazing variety of sea creatures including crabs, sea slugs, sea urchins and many more.
 If visiting at low tide, families with children would certainly have fun exploring these rock pools.

 One thing to be careful of at this beach – if you travel there by moped, we have heard of a couple of instances where people have returned to their moped to find that the battery is flat or they have a flat tyre.

-The locals will then offer to get you a new battery or pump up your tyre for you at inflated prices.
-If you head back to the main road there is a shop that will sort you out at the normal prices.
+The locals will then offer to get you a new battery or to pump-up your tyre at inflated prices.
+If this happens, head back to the main road where there is a shop that will sort you out at the normal prices.

 5. Mawi Beach

 If you’re looking for some of the best surf in Lombok then Mawi Beach is your spot.

 However, access to this beach can be a little tricky.
 The last 30 minutes (if on a moped) is a bumpy, gravel track that is difficult to manoeuvre on if there are two of you on the moped!
 Much easier with one person per moped.